-As you work though the material for this week consider:
+As you work though the material for this week, consider:

 |Graddy-Lovelace, G. (2017).
 The coloniality of US agricultural policy: articulating agrarian (in) justice.
 The Journal of Peasant Studies, 44(1), 78-99||A link to the reading is located in the Lesson 6 module in Canvas.|

 |Altieri, M. and V.M.
 Toledo, (2011).
-The Agroecological Revolution of Latin America: Rescuing Nature, Securing Food Sovereignity and Empowering Peasants.
+The Agroecological Revolution of Latin America: Rescuing Nature, Securing Food Sovereignty and Empowering Peasants.
 Journal of Peasant Studies, 38 (3): 587–612.||A link to the reading is located in the Lesson 6 module in Canvas.|

 |To Watch||Glaser, J. and Lopez, D. (Directors & Producers).
 (2014).
 Banana Land: blood, bullets and poison.
 United Stats: Lazarus Films.||A link to the film is provided in the lesson content.|

 |Wolfe, A. (Director) (2007).
 King Corn.
 You are what you eat.
 United Stats: Mosaic Films.||A link to the film is provided in the lesson content.|

 |Please refer to the Calendar in Canvas for specific time frames and due dates.|